gb22289/COMS20012/docs/exercises/Exercise2.md

 1. What are the two basic functions used in encryption algorithms?
    Substitution and Transposition
 3. How many keys are required for two people to communicate via a cipher?
-   One when using a symmetric cipher, two when using an assymetric cipher?
+   One when using a symmetric cipher, two when using an assymetric cipher
 5. What is the difference between a block cipher and a stream cipher?
    Block ciphers encrypt plaintext in blocks of predetermined size, whereas stream ciphers encrypt a digital data stream bit by bit
 7. What are the two general approaches to attacking a cipher?